A Major Defeat for Property Rights Advocates

 Murr has escaped much notice for two reasons.
 First, the facts were undramatic, involving a dispute about whether one of two adjoining lots on the shore of a river could be separately developed.
 Second, the main issue in the case was seemingly very technical, relating to what’s called the “denominator problem” in takings law.

 Before getting to the technical issues in the case, let me explain why the case was so important.
 A key factor in determining whether a regulation constitutes a “taking” of property is the impact of the property’s value.
 For instance, if the property value goes down to zero, there’s almost always a taking.
 Murr makes it harder for the owner to show a big loss of value.
 This issue could be important, for instance, when the government tries to limit what lots a big developer can build on near wetlands or coastal waters.
 The decision also addressed on a number of other issues, resolving all of them against the property owner.
 The terrain just got tougher for property owners challenging regulations.
+There is availability of waterfront homes for sale fort lauderdale as well.

 In a way, the dissents were as bad for property rights advocates as the majority opinion.
 All three dissenters joined Chief Justice Roberts’ dissent, which came out the other way on the valuation issue.
 But what’s striking about the Roberts opinion is that it accepts so much of the conceptual framework of the majority opinion.
 It endorses the role that the baseline consists at a minimum of an entire lot, not portions of the owner’s property rights.
 It endorses and praises the Penn Central balancing test – that’s the default test for takings and its very unfavorable to property owners.
 It even indicates that the dissenters would only rule for the Murrs on this one issue but would probably rule for other reasons that there was basically no taking by the government.
 Justice Thomas’s dissent was almost worse for property owners.
 While he joined the Roberts dissent, he also indicated that he might be ready to rethink the whole area of law, possibly exempting the federal government from property rights restrictions on its regulatory power.
 With friends like these, the property rights movement hardly needs enemies.